TimmyAkinyemi123/alx-higher_level_programming/README.md

-0x06.
-Python - Classes and Objects
+0x08.
+Python - More Classes and Objects
 Python
 OOP
  By: Guillaume
  Weight: 1
- Project will start Aug 29, 2023 6:00 AM, must end by Aug 30, 2023 6:00 AM
+ Ongoing second chance project - started Sep 4, 2023 6:00 AM, must end by Sep 7, 2023 6:00 AM
- Checker was released at Aug 29, 2023 12:00 PM
  An auto review will be launched at the deadline

-Background Context
-OOP is a totally new concept for all of you (especially those who think they know about it :)).
-It’s VERY important that you read at least all the material that is listed bellow (and skip what we recommend you to skip, you will see them later in the curriculum).

-As usual, make sure you type (never copy and paste), test, understand all examples shown in the following links (including those in the video), test again etc. The biggest and most important takeaway of this project is: experiment by yourself OOP, play with it!

-Read or watch the below resources in the order presented.
+In a nutshell…
+Auto QA review: 0.0/106 mandatory & 0.0/15 optional
+Altogether:  0.0%
+Mandatory: 0.0%
+Optional: 0.0%
+Calculation:  0.0% + (0.0% * 0.0%)  == 0.0%
 Resources
 Read or watch:

-Object Oriented Programming (Read everything until the paragraph “Inheritance” excluded.
-You do NOT have to learn about class attributes, classmethod and staticmethod yet)
-Object-Oriented Programming (Please *be careful*: in most of the following paragraphs, the author shows things the way you should not use or write a class in order to help you better understand some concepts and how everything works in Python 3.
-Make sure you read everything in the following paragraphs: General Introduction, First-class Everything, A Minimal Class in Python, Attributes (You DON’T have to learn about class attributes), Methods, The __init__ Method, “Data Abstraction, Data Encapsulation, and Information Hiding,” “Public, Protected, and Private Attributes”)
+Object Oriented Programming (Read everything until the paragraph “Inheritance” (excluded)) Object-Oriented Programming (Please be careful: in most of the following paragraphs, the author shows the way you should not use or write a class, in order to help you better understand some concepts and how everything works in Python 3.
+Make sure you read only the following paragraphs: “General Introduction,” “First-class Everything,” “A Minimal Class in Python,” “Attributes,” “Methods,” “The __init__ Method,” “Data Abstraction, Data Encapsulation, and Information Hiding,” “__str__- and __repr__-Methods,” “Public- Protected- and Private Attributes,” & “Destructor”)
+Class and Instance Attributes
+classmethods and staticmethods
-Properties vs. Getters and Setters
+Properties vs. Getters and Setters (Mainly the last part “Public instead of Private Attributes”) str vs repr
-Learn to Program 9 : Object Oriented Programming Python Classes and Objects
-Object Oriented Programming
 Learning Objectives
 At the end of this project, you are expected to be able to explain to anyone, without the help of Google: